ulfgj/ecb-pelican/README.md

 # ecb-pelican
-mirated ecb from jekyll to pelican
+migrated ecb from jekyll to pelican